cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 - Redis telemetry for prefix index hits
 - vLLM logs for cache use
 - Tekton metrics for latency
-- Grafana dashboards for analysis
+- Grafana dashboard for visability

 ### 🔍 Results
 -Overall Performance: